What is “Military Strong?”

 There are two possible ways your organization can get involved – challenge or self-nomination.

 Once an organization accepts the challenge and completes the onboarding process, PsychArmor will create a custom URL.
 An email template to address employees and distribute the team link is provided during onboarding.
-Staff members must register and watch the videos individually to receive credit for this challenge.
-There is no process for viewing the material as a group.
+Staff members must register to receive credit.
+They can then watch the videos individually OR they can watch them as a group through a special process.
+Learn more about this latter option by emailing Lewis and Clark Public Health Suicide Prevention Coordinator Jess Hegstrom at email@example.com.

 When at least half of organizational staff completes the challenge, the organization will be certified Military Strong and rewarded with a variety of incentives (listed above) including the right to challenge other agencies to join the Military Strong movement.
 While incentives are awarded at the end of the month, challenges can be made as soon as an organization achieves 50 percent participation.